Property Tax Billing and Collection

 Property tax bills are prepared and mailed generally around December 10th of each year, following the completion of the annual City budget process (What Does My City Tax Bill Pay For?).

 Questions regarding the assessment of your property, including assessed or fair market value, recent sales prices, last time the property was assessed, are best answered by the Assessor's office.

 Recent tax and assessment data for City properties can be found by clicking the Tax Bill Information Opens a New Window. link, and following the onscreen instructions.

 Real Estate Tax Billing and Collection

-Real estate tax bills are due by January 31 after mailing in December.
-Taxpayers have the choice of paying in full or paying in two installments.
-Should you choose to pay in installments, the second installment is due to the Waukesha County Treasurer Opens a New Window. by July 31.
+Real estate tax bills are due by January 31st after mailing in December.
+Taxpayers have the choice of paying in full, or paying in two installments.
+Should you choose to pay in installments, the 1st installment is due to the City of Brookfield by January 31st, and the 2nd installment is due to the Waukesha County Treasurer Opens a New Window. by July 31st.

-Note: Failure to pay at least the first installment of a real estate tax bill by January 31 makes the total tax bill due and payable, and subject to interest and penalties.
+Note: Failure to pay at least the 1st installment of a real estate tax bill by January 31st makes the total tax bill due and payable, and subject to interest and penalties.